Register your overseas travel and/or residential details here.

-As there is no New Zealand diplomatic presence in the Democratic Republic of Congo, the ability of the government to assist New Zealand citizens is severely limited.
+As there is no New Zealand diplomatic presence in the DRC, the ability of the government to assist New Zealand citizens is severely limited.

-New Zealanders in the Democratic Republic of Congo should have comprehensive medical and travel insurance policies in place that include provision for medical evacuation by air.
-You should check your travel insurance covers travel to the Democratic Republic of Congo – exclusions may well apply.
+New Zealanders travelling or living in the DRC should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.
+You should check your travel insurance covers travel to the DRC – exclusions may well apply.